 As for polishing one's output, "I was working on a proof of one of my poems all the morning, and took out a comma.
 In the afternoon I put it back in," by Oscar Wilde.
 Today there are style guides with a mixture of fixed and suggested rules that may ward off many of these delicate problems.

-How to write and what not to: Aids to polishing and getting well understood
+Aids to polishing and hopefully getting through well enough

 Collins.
 Collins Improve Your Punctuation.
 Glasgow: HarperCollins, 2009.